rancher/docs/content/rancher/v2.x/en/installation/options/upgrading-cert-manager/_index.md

     ```

     > **Important:**
     > If you are upgrading from a version older than 0.11.0, Update the apiVersion on all your backed up resources from `certmanager.k8s.io/v1alpha1` to `cert-manager.io/v1alpha2`.
-[Additional annotation changes](https://cert-manager.io/docs/installation/upgrading/upgrading-0.10-0.11/#additional-annotation-changes)
+If you use any cert-manager annotations on any of your other resources, you will need to update them to reflect the new API group.
+For details, refer to the documentation on [additional annotation changes.](https://cert-manager.io/docs/installation/upgrading/upgrading-0.10-0.11/#additional-annotation-changes)

 1. [Uninstall existing deployment](https://cert-manager.io/docs/installation/uninstall/kubernetes/#uninstalling-with-helm)